BrailleRAP building manual

 Material:

-• 4 wooden discs recovered from the laser cutting of the lid.
+• 4 wooden discs saved from laser cutting the lid.

-Glue the 4 wooden discs on the back cover inside the crate.
+• Glue the 4 wooden discs to the interior of the back side of the enclosure.
 These discs will hold the access hatch inside the machine.

 _images/chassis_disc.png